lindsuen/mkpasswd/README.md

 ## Build

 Build separately in your operating system.
+To start building mkpasswd, install Go 1.20 or above.

 ```sh
 # Windows